Probing missing physics from inspiralling compact binaries via time-frequency tracks: Introduction

-The manuscript is compiled as follows.
-Section~\ref{sec:level2} describes the methodology of our consistency test.
-We do a brief literature review that inspired our work and assemble the data analysis and mathematical tools to postulate the consistency test.
-Furthermore, we build the required statistics needed to verify our findings.
-In Section~\ref{sec:level3}, we exhibit the validity of our methodology with a case study.
-We then demonstrate another case study by analyzing GW190814 data in Section~\ref{sec:level4}.
-The paper ends with a concluding summary and discussion in Section~\ref{sec:level5}.
+The manuscript is organized as follows.
+Section~\ref{sec:level2} outlines the methodology of our consistency test.
+We provide a brief review of the literature that motivated this work and summarize the data-analysis and mathematical tools used to formulate the test.
+We then develop the statistical framework to evaluate the level of disagreement between the theoretical waveform and observed signal.
+In Section~\ref{sec:level3}, we demonstrate the validity of our method through a case study, followed by an application to GW190814 in Section~\ref{sec:level4}.
+Finally, Section~\ref{sec:level5} provides our conclusions and a discussion.